-When Gautama died, he asked for no subsequent leader to replace him, but that each of their followers be “their own light”, meaning that each takes the initiative to find the truth for herself by herself, not by listening to others (this is capital, and we’ll talk about it in a moment).
+When Gautama died, he asked for no subsequent leader to replace him, but that each of their followers be “their own light”.
+He wanted each of them to take the initiative to find the truth for herself by herself, not by listening to others (this is capital, and we’ll talk about it in a moment).

-Obviously, that didn’t happen, and Buddhism (which is an actual polytheist religion, and not a philosophy like many pretend it is) split into different “cults”, each with their own interpretation of what the Buddha had said, exactly like Islam or Christianity,
+That didn’t happen, and Buddhism, like all religions, split into different “cults”, each with their own interpretation of what the Buddha had said.

 Applying What the Buddha Taught

-All pain has an origin, which means that pain does not randomly appear for no reason: you are not a random victim of your suffering, these pains are caused by something.
+If all pain has an origin, it means that pain does not randomly appear for no reason: you are not a random victim of your suffering.
+Pain is caused by something.